Cbot-XRPL/Xrpl-hashlips/README.md

 # Xahau Read Me
 This is a variant of the Hashlips art engine for Xahau hooks.
+This is a work in progress atm!!

 ## Tools